Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • stimulates the development of ducts in the gland;

-• participates in the formation and maintenance of the secretion of breast milk;
+• participates in the formation and maintenance of breast milk secretion;

 • participates in the emergence of maternal attachment to the baby;

-• inhibits the maturation of eggs in nursing mothers.
+• suppresses the maturation of eggs in nursing mothers.

 In men, prolactin:

-If the hormone is produced too much, then a state of hyperprolactinemia develops.
-High levels of prolactin are normal and in various diseases.
+If too much of the hormone is produced, a state of hyperprolactinemia develops.
+High levels of prolactin occur normally and in various diseases.

-To detect hyperprolactinemia, a laboratory study is carried out - determining the concentration of the hormone in the blood.
+To identify hyperprolactinemia, a laboratory test is performed to determine the concentration of the hormone in the blood.

-The hormone reacts very strongly to the emotional mood and well-being of the patient.
-An excess of prolactin can be detected in a perfectly healthy person if stress factors influenced the body on the day of the analysis and the day before.
+The hormone reacts very strongly to the patient’s emotional mood and well-being.
+Excess prolactin can be detected in a completely healthy person if stress factors influenced the body on the day of the test and the day before.

 Causes of functional hyperprolactinemia: